zorrowang/LeetCode/docs/Languages/Java/data-structure/List.md

 - ArrayList instance has a capacity.
 The capacity is the size of the array used to store the elements in the list.
 It is always at least as large as the list size.
 The capacity can grow or shrink automatically.
 - ArrayList can not be used for primitive types (it converts the primitive int data type into an Integer object).
 - Since ArrayList can’t be created for primitive data types, members of ArrayList are always references to objects at different memory locations.
 Therefore in ArrayList, the actual objects are never stored at contiguous locations.
 References of the actual objects are stored at contiguous locations.
-In array, it depends whether the arrays is of primitive type or object type.
-In case of primitive types, actual values are contiguous locations, but in case of objects, allocation is similar to ArrayList.
+In an array, it depends on whether the array is of primitive type or object type.
+In the case of primitive types, actual values are contiguous locations, but in the case of objects, allocation is similar to ArrayList.
 - ArrayList in Java can be seen as similar to vector in C++.

 ### Constructor